molliemarie/MSIA-D3Course-2019/Projects&Exercises/Scatter3Ways/scatterHtml.md

 # Creating a "scatter plot" using html

 This is an exercise to practice basic HTML, SVG, and CSS syntax.
 It is also designed to demonstrate that something that _looks like_ a chart on a website is actually just a collection of simple HTML elements.
-The final example should look like the image below.
+The final example for all three plots should look like the image below.
 (You can also see a completed example [here](https://codepen.io/molliemarie/pen/rQgvmQ).)

 ![simple html circles](imgs/scatterHtml.png)